jbloomlab/Ab-CGGnaive_DMS/results/summary/compute_binding_Kd.md

-Compute per-barcode ACE2 binding affinity
+Compute per-barcode CGG binding affinity
 ================
 Tyler Starr
-7/12/2021
+8/6/2021

-This notebook reads in per-barcode counts from `count_variants.ipynb` for ACE2-binding Tite-seq experiments, computes functional scores for RBD ACE2-binding affiniity, and does some basic QC on variant binding functional scores.
+This notebook reads in per-barcode counts from `count_variants.ipynb` for CGG-binding Tite-seq experiments, computes functional scores for scFv CGG-binding affiniity, and does some basic QC on variant binding functional scores.

 ``` r